freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/vpe/features.md

 ![Drag Points](unity-drag-points.jpg)

 Lastly, we can visualize the colliders of any object.
-This can be useful to debug, but also to check whether you have objects set to collide which actually aren't (or vice versa)!
+This can be useful to debug, and also to check whether you may have objects set to collide which actually shouldn't (or vice versa)!

 ![Colliders](unity-colliders.jpg)